 The best months to go whale watching in Boston are from May to October, which is when many people choose to visit Boston anyway.

-There are a number of tour companies that offer the opportunity to get up close and personal with the ocean’s most magnificent creatures – prices generally start around $70 per person for adults.
+There are several tour companies that offer the opportunity to get up close and personal with the ocean’s most magnificent creatures – prices generally start around $70 per person for adults.

 >> Click here to check whale-watching tour rates and availability